zack-bitcoin/amoveo-docs/design/land_registry.md

 We can use this array of numbers to help approximate the land value tax.

 The price of a piece of land can tell us a lot about what the land tax should be.

+P = predicted price of land plot according to a model of land value.
+Q = price of land plot choosen by owner.
+A = area.
+D = distance of furthest 2 corners.
+C = constant choosen to set the tax rate.
+H = what portion of tax to pay on improvements, so the harberger mechanism works. (probably about 5 to 10)

+Tax paid per block = C*min(Q, (P + (Q - P)/H)) * D^2/A

 Other Fees
 ============